What is EMDR Therapy and How It Can Benefit You?

 As a patient recalls these events, the bilateral stimulation (BLS) takes their mind off the unpleasant thoughts.

 Many studies have confirmed the positive effects of EMDR therapy.
 In a 2014 review, scientists explained that it could help relieve emotional distress after traumatic experiences.
-EDMR is now recommended by some organizations (e.g. World Health Organization and American Psychological Association) in place of cognitive behavioural therapy for individuals who have been severely impacted by trauma.
+The World Health Organization and American Psychological Association, among other organizations, recommend EDMR instead of cognitive behavioural therapy for individuals severely affected by trauma.

 Just two years ago, a review of six studies concluded that EMDR therapy could also be beneficial for treating psychosis.
-However, more research is still required to fully understand the advantages of this therapy.
+However, researchers still need to conduct more studies to fully understand the advantages of this therapy.

 How can you find an EMDR therapist?

-EMDR therapy was developed by an American psychologist, Francine Shapiro, in the late 1980s.
+An American psychologist named Francine Shapiro developed EMDR therapy in the late 1980s.
 Since then, it has become a popular method for treating a variety of disorders and, most effectively, for treating PTSD.
-If you are curious and want to learn more about other treatment options and/or find resources on mental health care, follow Eli’s Place blog.
+If you are curious and want to learn more about other treatment options and/or find resources on mental health care, follow the Eli’s Place blog.